fuzzysolutions/OsmAndRailwayStyles/README.md

 <img src="https://github.com/fuzzysolutions/OsmAndRailwayStyles/blob/master/Screenshots/praha.png" alt="Screenshot of v1.0" width="300"/>

 # Status of Development
-I focused on the display of the tracks, which is now available in the v1.0 release.
-I will later add nodes and text.
+In v2.0, I realised line styling as well as line labeling.
+I will later add nodes their labels.

 Feel free to contribute.
 Note that I copied some snippets of interest from the OsmAnd default style in order to work on them later.

 # Setup